Pathways to Philosophy

-If you have any questions about the six Pathways to Philosophy, please use the Comments Form or e-mail firstname.lastname@example.org.
+If you have any questions about Pathways or the International Society for Philosophers, please use the Comments Form or e-mail firstname.lastname@example.org.

-Six Pathways The six Pathways: Introduction to Philosophy, Philosophy of Mind, Ancient Philosophy, Philosophy of Language, Moral Philosophy, Metaphysics, plus sample essays by Pathways students.
+Six Pathways programs Introduction to Philosophy, Philosophy of Mind, Ancient Philosophy, Philosophy of Language, Moral Philosophy and Metaphysics

-Following your pathway A synopsis of the Pathways approach to teaching philosophy and the options available for students who have completed one of the six Pathways.
+Following your pathway More about how the program works as well as options available for students who have completed one or more of the six Pathways

-Writing a philosophy essay The importance of writing in the study of philosophy with advice designed to remove the mystique from the task of writing your first philosophy essay.
+Writing a philosophy essay Importance of writing in the study of philosophy with advice designed to help with your first philosophy essay

-Pathways introductory book list Brief reviews of some of the philosophy books available for the beginning student, both contemporary and classical.
+Philosophy book list Reviews of some of the contemporary and classical philosophy books available for the beginning student